mvolkmann/blog/src/python/python-compared-to-js.md

 | class/static method call          | `CName.methodName(params)`                 | `CName.methodName(params)` or `instance.methodName(params)` |
 | instantiate (create instance)     | `const instance = new CName(args);`        | `instance = CName(args)`                                    |

-JavaScript does not support multiple inheritance, but Python does.
 In addition to the `@staticmethod` decorator, Python also supports the `@classmethod` decorator.
 The difference is that methods defined with the latter are passed the class as the first argument.